 1. Create a feeling of intimacy:

 One of the most successful things about last night was the feeling - of inclusion, history, and family.
 It was like the entire world was invited to a small family dinner at Canada's house.
 This was accomplished in a few ways.
 Atkins united us as one people, 1st with the four native tribes of Canada and then inviting the native people from across the Globe.
 Incorporating traditions is an effective way to create a deeply personal feeling and allow others to connect.
-This was my favorite part not just because it was interesting to see but, man, I love a good party and they danced for nearly an hour as the athletes of the world made their entrance.
+This was my favorite part not just because it was interesting to see but, man, I love a good party and they danced for nearly an hour as the athletes of the world made their entrance.2.
+Discover Local Talent:

 Another way they created intimacy is by getting to know Canada and it's history and culture.
 This was accomplished through a couple of different types of story telling segments.
 A dramatic narration of the country's legends was told by the familiar voice of Canadian born actor Donald Sutterland (yes, Kiefer's Dad).
 Now I know Donald Sutterland isn't your average local talent but the ceremony also featured a Canadian Slam Poet, Chris Gilpin who expressed the more hip cultural spirit of British Columbia.
 Again, showcasing the country's own unique personality, culture and home-grown talent.